AndrewFoxATU/SoC-Project/index.md

 ```verilog
 parameter Bright_Red = 0, Vermilion = 1, Orange_Red = 2, Bright_Orange = 3, Golden_Orange = 4, Mustard_Yellow = 5, Goldenrod = 6, Olive_Green = 7, Lime_Yellow = 8, Bright_Lime_Green = 9, Electric_Green = 10, Pure_Green = 11;
 ```
 Each colour smoothly transitions from one shade to the next creating a visually appealing gradient.
-This allowed me to learn how to work with parameters in Verilog to manage complex designs.
+This experience helped me learn how to work with parameters in Verilog to manage complex designs.

 My initial attempt at creating a 12 colour cycle revealed a problem: the design would reset after the 8th colour each time.
 After debugging I realized that the state register was only 2 bits wide allowing for only 8 states.
 To fix this I expanded the register to 3 bits (`reg[3:0] state, state_next;`) which allowed for up to 12 states.
 This change successfully enabled a full 12-colour cycle without resets.